3 Godfathers: Reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote:[T]he sentimental story that is told in this handsome Western film stems directly from the format and the literary style of Bret Harte.
 And what's more, John Ford has filmed it so that the characters and gritty atmosphere that slosh from the screen in great warm sluices of grandeur and emotion are much like Harte's. ...
 And, more than the character of nature, Ford has captured in his style the leathery, dry-humored romance and sentiment of the traditional good badman.
 From a script spiced with wry and pungent dialogue, which Laurence Stallings and Frank S. Nugent wrote, he has brought forth a gang of frontier people who have the fullness and flavor of the hearty West.According to MGM records, the film earned $2,078,000 in the U.S. and Canada and $763,000 overseas, resulting in a profit of $1,598,000.

 Leonard Maltin rates the 1948 film as three stars (out of four).
 He describes 3 Godfathers as "sturdy, sentimental, sometimes beautiful", but feels that the last scene "didn't ring true".

 Home media

 3 Godfathers was first released on DVD by Warner Bros.
 Discovery Home Entertainment on December 20, 2005.
-The film was released on Blu-ray on March 26, 2024 as part of the Warner Archive Collection and includes the 1936 Three Godfathers film.
+The film was released on Blu-ray on March 26, 2024 as part of the Warner Archive Collection and includes the newly restored and remastered version of the 1936 Three Godfathers film.